-The "Chilean Lantern Tree" is truly one of the world's most attractive shrubs.
-Garden visitors seeing the attractive, crimson, waxy urn-shaped pendent flowers in early summer just cannot wait to rush into our plant nursery to buy one for themselves, and we can rarely grow enough to supply demand!
+The "Chilean Lantern Tree" is truly one of the world's most attractive plants you can ever grow.
+Garden visitors seeing the heavy bunches of attractive, crimson, waxy urn-shaped pendent flowers in early summer just cannot wait to rush into our plant nursery to buy one for themselves, and we can rarely grow enough to supply demand!
 Finally, large, attractive seed pods holding large seeds appear in August and September.

 Common name:Chilean Lantern Tree